Speedy (1779 ship)

 On this second voyage, Melville sailed Speedy to the coast of Chile, where she was reported "well" in November.
 She stopped at Rio in January 1796, and arrived back in Britain in October.

 Between 1797 and 1799, Speedy was under the command of Captain Abraham Bristow, serving in the South Seas Whale Fisheries.
 At this point she was armed, though with only two 3-pounder guns.
 She was back in Britain by July 1799.

 Captain George Quested replaced Bristow later in 1799.
 Speedy is on the Protection List for 1799.
-She then sailed from England on 24 November 1799 and arrived at Port Jackson on 15 April 1800.
-She embarked 53 female convicts, three of whom died on the voyage.Speedy left Port Jackson in July 1800 to whale off New Holland.
-She returned to Sydney 1 January 1801 with 300 barrels of oil and a crew of 24.
-While at Port Jackson Captain Quested was one of three South Sea whaling masters interviewed by Governor King about the best route to Australia and the relative merits of the whale fishery offshore compared with that off the west coast of South America.
+She then sailed from England on 24 November 1799, and arrived at Port Jackson on 15 April 1800.
+She had embarked 53 female convicts, three of whom died on the voyage.

+Speedy left Port Jackson in July 1800, to whale off New Holland.
+She returned to Sydney on 1 January 1801, with 300 barrels of oil and a crew of 24.
+While at Port Jackson, Captain Quested was one of three South Sea whaling masters Governor King interviewed about the best route to Australia and the relative merits of the whale fishery offshore compared with that off the west coast of South America.
 The vessel departed Sydney in 4 February.
-Returned 11 July 1801 with 72 tuns of oil.
-Speedy departed Sydney on 8 August and arrived back in London in November 1802 with 150 tons of sperm oil.
+Returned 11 July 1801, with 72 tuns of oil.
+Speedy departed Sydney on 8 August, and arrived back in London in November 1802, with 150 tons of sperm oil.

 Subsequent career

 From 1801 to 1807, Lloyd's Register continued to carry her with "Questade" as master, S. Enderby as owner, and her trade as a transport operating out of London.
 She also was no longer armed.
 Between 1801 and 1804, however, she was listed as Speed, only reverting to the name Speedy in 1805.

 The Register of Shipping for 1805 showed Speedy with H. Aitkins, master, Swansby, owner, and trade London-Africa.

 Then in 1805 and 1806 Speedy made two voyages as a slave ship, gathering captives on the Gold Coast, and carrying them to the West Indies.
-Henry Atkins sailed on 23 October 1804 and started gathering captives at Cape Coast Castle and Accra on 11 February 1805.
-Speedy arrived at Demerara on 11 June with 284 captives.
+Henry Atkins sailed on 23 October 1804.
+Speedy started gathering captives at Cape Coast Castle and Accra on 11 February 1805.
+Speedy arrived at Demerara on 11 June, with 284 captives.
 The Essequebo and Demerary Gazette published on 15 June the following advertisement: "William Mackenzie & Co. will expose for Sale, on Wednesday the 19th Instant; - 250 Prime Gold Coast Negroes, the Cargo of the Ship Speedy, Capt.
 Henry Atkins from Cape Coast....
 N.B.
-The Speedy will take Freight for London by the July Convoy.
+The Speedy will take Freight for London by the July Convoy."

 At some point Captain C.C.
 Sall replaced Atkins.
 Speedy returned to London on 13 December.

 Henry Atkins sailed for Cape Coast Castle on 6 March 1806, and arrived on 14 June.
-She left Africa on 3 March and arrived at St John, Antigua, on 1 October.
+She left Africa on 3 March, and arrived at St John, Antigua, on 1 October.
 At some point John Laten replaced Atkins as captain.